thijsputman/sysmon-mqtt/README.md

 [moby#434199](https://github.com/moby/moby/issues/43419) for details.
-Until that issue is resolved, you'll need to run a privileged container (easiest, if slightly too broad, is via `privileged: true`) which is **_not_** worth the risk just to have the device model reported.
+Until that issue is resolved, you'll need to run a privileged container (easiest, if slightly too broad, is via `privileged: true`) which is **_not_** worth the risk just to have the proper device model reported.

+As of version 1.3.0, `sysmon-mqtt` falls back to a more generic device model in case it can't read from `/sys/firmware` (e.g., "Raspberry Pi 4 Model B Rev 1.2" becomes "BCM2835").

 If you don't care about bandwidth monitoring (and/or the device model), the `/sys`-mount can be removed.